How to BEAT school holiday travel price hikes

-- Work out where your school differs from the norm – whether it starts a week early, finishes a week late or has a tempting Friday or Monday inset day which means you can make a long weekend of it.
+- Work out where your school differs from the norm.
+It might start a week early, finish a week late or have a tempting Friday or Monday inset day which means you can make a long weekend of it.
 If your school's off and others aren't, chances are you'll find a bargain.

 - Booking a package holiday?
 The last two weeks of summer are usually cheaper.
 If you're looking for a sunny getaway in a traditional holiday resort, a good old-fashioned package may still smash DIY holidays – see our Cheap Package Holidays guide for tips on how to find 'em.

 And if you're travelling with school-age kids and booking in advance, it's usually worth jetting off in the last two weeks of summer if you can.
 Travel body ABTA says prices drop rapidly at the end of August/early September – likely because most people want to go as soon as they can.
-For example, when we checked in January, we saw a week in Majorca for a family of four that was £852pp from 21 July-4 August, but just £488pp from 17-31 August.
+For example, when we checked in January, we saw a week in Majorca for a family of four that was £564 per person from 27 July-3 August, but just £413 per person from 20-27 August.

 - The 'book the wrong date' trick.
 Easyjet's 'Flexifares' let you switch dates by a few weeks without paying anything extra.
 So you can bag cheap term-time flights, then swap for your chosen school holiday dates.

 Unfortunately, since we first told you about this loophole in 2014, Easyjet seems to have made it harder to exploit.
-However, when we checked in May we still managed to find a one-way Nice-Gatwick flight that was £246 on 1 September, but could be had for £170 by booking a Flexifare for 5 September and switching it.
+However, when we checked we managed to find a one-way Nice-Gatwick flight that was £246 on 1 September, but could be had for £170 by booking a Flexifare for 5 September and switching it.